-"Because you need those kinds of folks so that the blind can see," she says.

-Meaning, I think, that we all of us get so wrapped up in our own narrowly defined worlds of what is copacetic and what isn't, that it takes a lot to wake us up to who and what we really are; to shake us loose from our limited assumptions, to be open to the healing craziness that is the free grace of the living God.
+"Because you need those kinds of folks so that the blind can see," she says; meaning, I think, that we all of us get so wrapped up in our own narrowly defined worlds, our own small alley ways of what is copacetic and what isn't, that it takes a lot to wake us up to who and what we really are; to shake us loose from our limited assumptions, to be open to the healing craziness that is the free grace of God.

-These assumptions that we live inside of so easily become prisons, prisons of other people's expectations, prisons of our own sense of not measuring up, prisons of holding tight to our stuff.
+These assumptions that we live inside of so easily become prisons, prisons of other people's expectations, prisons of our own hyper-criticism of self and others, prisons of needing to buy or look good or just keep up with the Jones'.

-And the funny thing is that the key to unlocking these prisons is right here, in my own hand...
+And the funny thing is that the key to the lock of these prisons is right here, in my own hand...